JanssenProject/jans/jans-cedarling/bindings/cedarling_python/PYTHON_TYPES.md

     Lock telemetry ticker owns the collector.
-Raises `ValueError` when Lock telemetry owns the collector, i.e. whenever `CEDARLING_LOCK_TELEMETRY_INTERVAL` is set, even if the Lock server has no telemetry endpoint. `interval_secs` has 1-second precision, so a drain more often than once per second reports `0`.
+Raises `ValueError` when Lock telemetry owns the collector, i.e. whenever `CEDARLING_LOCK_TELEMETRY_INTERVAL` is set, even if the Lock server has no telemetry endpoint. `interval` is a `datetime.timedelta` with sub-second precision.

     :returns: A MetricsSnapshot object
     :raises ValueError: If metrics collection is disabled or owned by lock telemetry.